-Five contestants remain in the Dancing on Ice 2021 line-up, following a series of early departures and eliminations from the show.
+Three contestants remain in the Dancing on Ice 2021 line-up, following a string of early exits and injuries.

 Fans can vote for free thanks to the Dancing on Ice app, available on Android and iOS devices, or alternatively can opt for the traditional mobile phone/landline option.

 Read on for all the details on how to vote.